temporalio/sdk-java/README.md

 `Workflow.newChildWorkflowStub` returns a client side stub that implements a child workflow interface.
  It takes a child workflow type and an optional child workflow options as arguments.
-Workflow options may be needed to override the timeouts and task list if they differ from the parent workflow ones.
+Workflow options may be needed to override the timeouts and task list if they differ from the defined in @WorkflowMethod annotation or parent workflow ones.

  The first call to the child workflow stub must always be to a method annotated with @WorkflowMethod.
 Similarly to activities a call can be synchronous or asynchronous using `Workflow.async`.
 The synchronous call blocks until a child workflow completion.
 The asynchronous